Deep Dish Swift - Day 2

 Algorithms: Modular Architecture with Swift

-Ben talked about modular architecture, what modularization is, the importance of understanding the impact of dependencies and some tools and approaches to make it all work.
+Ben talked about modular architecture, and the importance of understanding the impact of dependencies and some tools and approaches to make it all work.

-This talk was fun and went through many important aspects of modularized software in great detail, but having focused much of my work life on this kind of work and challenges, there was little new for me personally to be found.
-However, if you are interested in system design, modularization etc. it’s a must.
+This talk was fun and went through many important parts of modularized software in great detail.
+Having focused much of my work life on these kind of challenges, there was little new for me personally.
+If you’re interested in system design, modularization etc. it’s a must.

 Via Fairchild